sebffischer/minitorch/README.md

 # TODO

+- Check that the MAX_DIMS is asserted properly
-Check that the forward and backward functions are all properly implemented
+- Check that the forward and backward functions are all properly implemented

 ## Some adjustments